coq-community/metaprogramming-rosetta-stone/autoinduct/README.md

 <summary>expand</summary>

-Setails specific to the Ltac1 code.
+Details specific to the Ltac1 code.

+The current version supports only part 1, not parts 0 or part 2.
+This is mostly because of time limitations.

 About extracting the recursive argument:
 - the match construct lets one access the recursive argument `n` of a fix as in `fix f _ _ {struct n} := _ end`, but does not support multiple arities.
   Hence one needs to provide multiple patterns, eg `fix f _ _ _ {struct n} := _ end` for ternary functions, and so on.
+- this requirement could be loosened for part 0, but not in any easily apparent way for parts 1 or 2.

 </details>